bdlilley/gloo-mesh-aoa/notes.md

 mgmt ingress exposing:

-argocd on port 80
+argocd on port 443 at /argo

-gloo mesh on port 443
+gloo mesh on port 443 at /gmui

-httpbin on 80 at /get
-- this route is rate limited at 20 req/sec
-- when you are rate limited, the transformationfilter provides a pretty message
-- log4j WAF policy enabled on this route

-httpbin on 443 at /get
-- this route has no limits
-- log4j WAF policy enabled on this route

 grafana on port 443 at /grafana

-bookinfo on 80 at /productpage
-- this route is rate limited at 15 req/sec
-- when you are rate limited, the transformationfilter provides a pretty message
-- log4j WAF policy enabled on this route